binish784/Dice-roll/Readme.md

 ## `npm run dev`

 Run npm run dev in the backend directory\
-Runs the backend server for
+Runs the backend server for socket connection